gama-platform/gama-platform.github.io/website/versioned_docs/version-1.8.1/OperatorsBC.md

 #### Examples:
 ```

-list&lt;geometry> var0 <- [ag1, ag2, ag3] closest_to(self, 2); // var0 equals return the 2 closest agents among ag1, ag2 and ag3 to the agent applying the operator.
+list<geometry> var0 <- [ag1, ag2, ag3] closest_to(self, 2); // var0 equals return the 2 closest agents among ag1, ag2 and ag3 to the agent applying the operator.
 (species1 + species2) closest_to (self, 5)
 geometry var2 <- [ag1, ag2, ag3] closest_to(self); // var2 equals return the closest agent among ag1, ag2 and ag3 to the agent applying the operator.
 (species1 + species2) closest_to self